 Scaffolding planks may consist of solid wood, synthetic or fabricated planks, or specially fabricated platforms.
 The main requirement is that the planking must be able to support it's own weight and four times the intended load.
 Where lumber is to used as planking, it must be graded to meet the minimum strength standard.

 Liability in Scaffolding Accidents

 There is a reason why these regulations are in place.
 By sticking to these safety regulations, workers can enjoy the safe work environment they deserve.
 There are a number of parties other than the employer that could be held liable for a scaffolding accident.
 For example, if a scaffold gave way because it was constructed with defective parts, the manufacturer of the parts can be held liable.

 If the scaffolding was constructed defectively, then the company that put up the scaffold can be held liable.
 In addition, other parties such as general contractors, sub-contractors and property owners could also be held liable, depending on the facts and circumstances of your case.

 When You Need a Scaffolding Injury Attorney

 If you have been injured in a scaffolding accident, our experienced Los Angeles scaffold injury lawyers can help you file a personal injury lawsuit against the negligent parties and help you recover maximum compensation for your injuries, damages and losses.
-Call Greenberg & Ruby LLP at (323) 782-0535 for a no-cost consultation and case evaluation.
+Call Greenberg and Ruby Injury Attorneys at (323) 782-0535 for a no-cost consultation and case evaluation.